wacncontent/CustomizeTool/output/articles/azure-security-audit-log-management.md

     </WadCfg>
     </PublicConfig>

-In the previous Azure Diagnostics configuration, **containerName** is the blob container name to which logs will be moved within customer’s storage account.
+In the previous Azure Diagnostics configuration, **containerName** is the blob container name to which logs will be moved within customer's storage account.

 Validate the configuration file by using the same steps as shown earlier in [Step 3: Validate configuration XML file](#step3).